Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: CONCLUSIONS

-\section{Conclusions}
+One of the more surprising results is that the Full solvation option outperforms the Desolvated option by yielding lower BPMFs and better binding pose predictions.
+After all, a ligand that is bound to a protein must shed most if not all of its hydration shell!
+A possible explanation is that many protein binding sites could mimic the dielectric environment of water.
+To facilitate protein folding and solubility, soluble proteins usually contain hydrophobic residues in the interior and hydrophilic residues on the exterior.
+Since binding sites are primarily on protein surfaces, bound ligands may be surrounded by residues whose dielectric behavior resembles water.

-I have developed a method to initialize thermodynamic states and estimate BPMFs for protein-ligand systems.
-The largest sources of imprecision are found to be ligand pose sampling and phase space overlap between implicit solvent models.
-Intriguingly, I found that starting from the lowest-energy pose is not a sufficient condition for converged BPMF estimates.
+\section{\sffamily CONCLUSIONS}

-Future studies may build on the current work to compare BPMFs with molecular docking scores as classifiers of binding.
-Another useful direction will be to assess the convergence of standard binding free energy estimates upon increased receptor conformational sampling.
+I have developed a reasonably robust method to estimate BPMFs for protein-ligand systems.
+The largest sources of imprecision are found to be configuration space overlap between representations of the complex.

-\section{Acknowledgments}
+\section{\sffamily ACKNOWLEDGMENTS}

-I thank Michael Shirts (University of Virginia), John Chodera (MSKCC), and Trung Hai Nguyen (IIT) for helpful discussions.
+I thank Michael Shirts (University of Colorado Boulder), John Chodera (MSKCC), and Trung Hai Nguyen (IIT) for helpful discussions.
 Peter Eastman (Simbios) and John Chodera assisted with implementing an early version of the code in OpenMM.
 Michael Sherman (Simbios) made an invaluable suggestion of using precomputed grids.
-Rob Gardner, Lincoln Bryant, and Balamurugan Desinghu (Open Science Grid) and Tom Milledge (DSCR) provided assistance with computing resources.
-David Beratan (Duke) was a supportive postdoctoral advisor.
-OpenEye Scientific Software, Inc. and UCSF provided academic licenses to their software.
-At the beginning of this project, I was a postdoctoral scholar at Duke, supported by NIH 2P50 GM-067082-06-10.
-I also spent a month as an OpenMM visiting scholar at Simbios.